'Disgusting': Preston Jewish faith leader condemns councillor over Israel attack comments

 WHAT HAS LABOUR SAID?

-“I hope he learns a good lesson from it, because he should never have said something like that in the first place,” Mr. McFadden added.

-However, he confirmed the Lancashire politician would remain the party’s candidate across the border in Greater Manchester for the Rochdale by-election on 29th February, when he will be defending a Labour majority of more than 9,000 secured by the late MP Sir Tony Lloyd, who died last month.
+However, by Monday evening a Labour spokesperson said: “Following new information about further comments made by Azhar Ali coming to light today, the Labour party has withdrawn its support for Azhar Ali as our candidate in the Rochdale byelection.

+“Keir Starmer has changed Labour so that it is unrecognisable from the party of 2019.
+We understand that these are highly unusual circumstances but it is vital that any candidate put forward by Labour fully represents its aims and values.”

-The deadline to remove County Cllr Ali from the ballot paper has passed, should the party have wanted to do so.
+The deadline to remove County Cllr Ali from the ballot paper has passed.

-Meanwhile, the Tories have called for the aspiring MP’s campaign to be suspended and his Labour Party membership removed.

-Michael Gove, the Levelling Up Secretary, said: “Sir Keir Starmer cannot continue to support this candidacy.”